dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 At the root of this diversity of identities lies "homoism", the human need to belong to a group of one’s own kind, a trait with an evident evolutionary basis, offering the necessary protection from "the others".
-These identities are be characterized as collective, because they are composed of certain characteristics that are shared between their members.
+These identities can be characterized as collective, because they are composed of certain characteristics that are shared between their members.
 There are many such identities in a person, identities that could be related to locality, say the neighborhood, to wider ones like the city, the state or eventually humanity as a whole (and even beyond that).
 Or identities that are unrelated to locality like one's profession or working class or a specific school of thought.